vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/033/04_juShTI_naro.md

 As Geldner points out (n.
 4c), śákvarī- is the name of a meter with martial associations.
 As he also points out, this fairly rare meter is found in the first three vss.

 of X.133, a hymn to Indra attributed to Sudās Paijavana, that is, the royal hero of the Ten Kings Battle, though there is no particular ref. to that battle in X.133.
-Since śákvarīṣu is plural here, it would be better tr. “in Sakvarī (verses)” than “in Śakvarī (meter),” as in the publ. tr.
-39
+Since śákvarīṣu is plural here, it would be better tr. “in Sakvarī (verses)” than “in Śakvarī (meter),” as in the published translation 39